Philosophy of Scholarship

 - 3 students gave a poster presentation at Agnes Scott's student research day, SpARC

-During my 5 years at Agnes, I have published 9 peer-reviewed articles based on my research (article reference hyper links are found here) and research with my col. My research projects have generated four peer-reviewed primary articles and 1 peer-reviewed review article with students as co-authors on the paper.
+During my 5 years at Agnes, I have published 9 peer-reviewed articles based on my research (article reference hyper links are found here) and research with my collaborators.
+My research projects have generated four peer-reviewed primary articles and 1 peer-reviewed review article with students as co-authors on the paper.
 There are an additional 4 peer-reviewed primary articles published on collaborative projects with the Faundez lab at Emory and the Pozzo-Miller lab at UAB.

-From Research Students:
+From My Research Students:

 "As a current doctoral candidate in the interdisciplinary program in neuroscience at Georgetown University, my work in Dr. Jennifer Larimore's lab during my senior year at ASC propelled my neuroscience graduate career.
 Together we have published 3 research manuscripts and 1 review, presented research at local and national conferences, and maintained a successful mentor and mentee relationship years after my graduation in 2014.
 The combination of Dr. Larimore's training both inside and outside the lab shaped my career in unprecedented ways.
 With her training, guidance, and recommendation letters I have won 3 research fellowships funded by NIH and Society for Neuroscience, 5 presentation awards from national conferences, and continued to build my neuroscience skill set at Georgetown.
 Without her mentorship, teaching abilities and infectious love of neuroscience - there is no way I would be the successful and productive member of the scientific community that I currently am.
 Her love of research has shaped my current career goals and future plans to enter academia teaching at a small college that focuses on training undergraduate students for graduate school.
 To date, Dr. Larimore remains my professional and personal role model, and her contributions to ASC's biology department and Neuroscience major have forever impacted the way I conduct research, mentor students, and succeed in science.
 Without a single doubt in my mind, I owe her all of my success and passion for neuroscience research to her and our time time together at ASC."
-Kaela Singleton (Class of 2014)
+Kaela Singleton (Class of 2014, currently a PhD candidate at Georgetown)

 Fall 2012 - Spring 2013